-Industry Minister meets with Rogers CEO and other telecoms about recent outage
+Industry Minister meets with Rogers CEO and other carriers about recent outage

-Rogers CEO Tony Staffieri and Canada Innovation, Science and Industry of Canada Minister Francois-Phillipe Champagne met today to discuss this past Friday’s outage, according to BNN Bloomberg.
-For those who don’t know, this past Friday, Rogers had an outage that affected millions of customers.
-Even those not with Rogers could have suffered due to Interac and other services that were down.
+Rogers CEO Tony Staffieri and the Innovation, Science and Industry Minister Francois-Phillipe Champagne met to discuss this past Friday’s outage, according to BNN Bloomberg.

+For those who are unaware, this past Friday Rogers’ network experienced an outage that affected millions of customers, Interac services, e-transfers and more.

-Following the meeting, Champagne posted on Twitter and held a virtual conference discussing some of the outcomes of the meeting.
-Champagne said he’d given the telecoms 60 days to consider emergency roaming, mutual assistance during outages and building a better communication protocol to inform the public and authorities during telecommunication emergencies.
+Following the meeting, Minister Champagne posted on Twitter and held a virtual conference discussing some of the outcomes of the conversation.
+Minister Champagne said he has given carriers 60 days to consider emergency roaming, mutual assistance during outages and building a better communication protocol to inform the public and authorities during telecommunication emergencies.

 This is just a first step.
 Canadians deserve more from their providers in terms of quality and reliability of service and I will ensure they meet the high standard that Canadians expect, including improving competition, innovation and affordability.